 13. Banská Štiavnica Calvary

 The beauty of this historical landmark and its history should not be missed.
-Banská Štiavnica Calvary is among the landmarks in the region that gets the most visitors.
+Banská Štiavnica Calvary is among the milestones in the region that gets the most visitors.

 See Related: Best Travel Totes